rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The Bachet rule: a new method for partially ranking ...................................................

-As we have noticed before, the randomized *Bachet* ranking rule produces multiple rankings of unequal correlation results, respecting more or less the transitive part of the given outranking digraph.
-If we collect now a small subset of the best correlated rankings, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a partial *Bachet* ranking result --a transitive asymmetric digraph with indeterminate reflexive relations-- showing in fact the transitive part of the given polarised outranking digraph.
+As we have noticed before, the randomized versions of the :py:class:`~linearOrders.PolarisedBachetRanking` and the :py:class:`~linearOrders.ValuedBachetRanking` constructors potentially produce multiple ranking results of unequal correlation quality, yet respecting all more or less the transitive part of the given outranking digraph.
+If we collect now a small subset of the best correlated rankings, we can use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class for constructing, by epistemic disjunctive fusion of these selected rankings, a partial *Bachet* ranking result --a transitive asymmetric digraph with indeterminate reflexive relations-- showing actually the potential transitive part of the given polarised outranking digraph.

-To explore this opportunity, a new :py:class:`~transitiveDigraphs.PartialBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
+To explore this remarquable opportunity, a new :py:class:`~transitiveDigraphs.PartialBachetRanking` class is provided by the :py:mod:`transitiveDigraphs` module.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`optimisingBachet`.

 .. code-block:: pycon
    :caption: Partial *Bachet* ranking result